Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/RawTokens/Sources/_OUDSTokensRaw.docc/OUDSTokensRaw.md

 In fact all the raw tokens values are defined there, and if a JSON to Swift parser generate files, these files must be stored there.
 It contains only pure raw tokens Swift values, without any type aliases definitions or objects declarations.

 In a nutshell, place the generated values somewhere, and the types and objects elsewhere.

+## Raw tokens management

+### How to add raw tokens

+First, you need to define which from family this semantic comes.
+We have today up to 7 families: *border*, *color*, *dimension*, *elevation*, *grid*, *opacity* and *typography*.
+If your token is not from one of these groups, maybe you should redesign your token or create a new family.
+To do that, you will have to create a dedicated Swift `enum`, with a useful name, and declare as a `static let` the raw tokens in an `extension`.
+If you already know the family, just update the matching files.

+If you need to define Swift `typealias`, update the suitable file in the *TypeAliases* folder.

+Please, respect the nomenclature of the files, e.g. for a new family "Awesome raw" tokens:
+- declaration of raw tokens family must be `AwesomeRawTokens.swift`
+- values must be in `AwesomeRawTokens+Values.swift`
+- type aliases must be in `AwesomeRawTokens+Aliases.swift`
+- composites objects must be in `AwesomeRawTokens+Composites.swift`

+*Composites* here are notions from *Figma* and are here to pack several raw tokens together to expose a plain, useful and usable object.

+Then, update the unit tests.
+We do not test the raw tokens values as they are, because these values will be generated and keeping up to date the unit tests may be time wasting.
+But we can however test the relationships between tokens, for exemple for colors if they go lighter and lighter, or for dimensions if they go smaller and smaller.
+If some raw tokens like font weights strongly rely on the values, we still test these values.

+### How to update or remove raw tokens

+Quite simple, find the raw token you want to update or remove, and update or remove it.
+But beware, if you change the name of the property or if you move it from an `enum` to another, or if you remove the token, you must keep retrocompatibility as much as possible so as to avoid to break any public API.
+Keep also the CHANGELOG and/or the release updated with some BREAKING CHANGE notification, and also the Git history clean.

+If you update the value, keep also the CHANGELOG and/or RELEASE NOTE updated so as to let yout users know the variables have been changed.

 ## Topics